UniversalDependencies/UD_Coptic-Scriptorium/README.txt

 # UD_Coptic

-The Coptic Universal Dependency Treebank is a manually annotated corpus of Sahidic Coptic texts, currently containing excerpts from the Sahidic New Testament Gospel of Mark, Archmandrite Shenoute of Atripe's "Not Because a Fox Barks" and several short stories from the Apophthegmata Patrum (Sayings of the Desert Fathers).
+The Coptic Universal Dependency Treebank is a manually annotated corpus of Sahidic Coptic texts, currently containing excerpts from the Sahidic New Testament Gospel of Mark, Archmandrite Shenoute of Atripe's "Not Because a Fox Barks", the Letters of Besa, and several short stories from the Apophthegmata Patrum (Sayings of the Desert Fathers).
 Detailed information about the treebank is available here:

 https://corpling.uis.georgetown.edu/coptic-treebank/